-I’m going to share with you my four steps to help get you off the couch and working towards your goals immediately.
+I’m going to share with you my four steps to help get stop procrastinating, get off the couch and work towards your goals immediately.
 If you follow them, I promise you will achieve your goal.

 Write it down on a sheet of paper.
 Sign it, date it, and tack it up somewhere you will see it every day, like your bathroom mirror.

 Most of us are unclear about what we want.
 Be specific about your goal and commit to yourself that you will achieve that goal before the end of this year.
 Here are some of my commitments: